rinov/Gryphon/README.md

 ### How to use this?
 (Example for retrieving from Twitter API)

-First of all, Create a API class for proxy pattern.
+First of all, Create a API class.

 e.g.